 When the insured disputes our right to rescind coverage or curtail claims, we generally engage in discussions in an attempt to settle the dispute.
 If we are unable to reach a settlement, the outcome of a dispute ultimately may be determined by legal proceedings.
-Under ASC 450-20, until a loss associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes and do not accrue an estimated loss.
+Under ASC 450-20, until a loss associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we do not accrue an estimated loss.
 When we determine that a loss is probable and can be reasonably estimated, we record our best estimate of our probable loss.
 In those cases, until settlement negotiations or legal proceedings are concluded (including the receipt of any necessary GSE approvals), it is possible that we will record an additional loss.